The translation of this document is outdated.

 separate breach.

-(6) Prohibitions and restrictions specified in Paragraph one,
+(6) The prohibitions and restrictions specified in Paragraphs

-two and three of this Section shall apply to sending of
+one, two, and three of this Section shall apply to the sending of

 commercial communications to natural persons.